Feb 17 – Mar 18, 2026

 Wayfair's Team Hosts 2nd Annual ERG Fair Fostering Employee Connection, Belonging, and Community-Led Celebrations

-Accenture ERG Celebrates Ramadan with Iftar Dinner
+Accenture Muslim ERG Celebrates Ramadan with Iftar Dinner

-Accenture ERG Celebrates Ramadan with Iftar Dinner
+Accenture Muslim ERG Celebrates Ramadan with Iftar Dinner

 Plan Year-Round